aishng/fLibs/README.md

 fLibs
 =====
-a mad lib style game app
+a mad libs style game app

 Items to add: <br>
 the ability to share the finished Mab Lib <br>